 As noted in the findings (above) for the associated Conditional Use Permit, the proposed development of a medical marijuana cultivation facility conforms to the General Plan.
-The proposed tentative map subdivides four existing lots into eight lots and a common area to allow for this development.
+The proposed tentative map subdivides four existing lots into three lots to allow for this development.
 The conclusions related to the CUP findings regarding General Plan consistency may also apply to the proposed tentative map.
 There are no specific plans adopted for this site.